rjain2470/rjain2470.github.io/_projects/1_project.md

 {% endhighlight %}

-While this project is still in the works, I am optimistic that the general approach of pairing foundation models with compiler-guided feedback can set a new standard for autoformalization, with promising implications for autoreasoning as well.
+While neumann-prover is still in the works, I am optimistic that the general approach of pairing foundation models with compiler-guided feedback can set a new standard for autoformalization, with promising implications for autoreasoning as well.

+## Limitations

+The functionality of neumann-prover depends on the use of foundation models via API keys, which may become harder to obtain or more expensive to use.
+Moreover, foundation models may struggle to disentangle complex logical steps, failing even after multiple attempts.
+Additionally, neumann-prover requires a properly configured Lean and Mathlib enviroment, which can lead to setup issues as both libraries are actively evolving and subject to breaking changes.
+Finally, compute limitations can impact performance when handling large input batches, as the workflow involves multiple API calls and Lean code compilation processes running in parallel.